Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

 \subsection{Morse bubble trees arising from strip-shrinking moduli spaces}

-To capture the algebraic effect of figure eight bubbling in terms of Morse chains on $L_{01}\times_{M_1} L_{12}$, we will extend strip-shrinking moduli spaces by allowing Morse flow lines between figure eight, squashed eight, and disk bubbles\footnote{ Here we identify quilted spheres with two patches in \(M_k\) and \(M_{k+1}\) with disks in \(M_k^- \times M_{k+1}\); see footnote~\ref{foot:fold}. }.
-This will be achieved by organizing the tree of bubble vertices and Morse edges into a colored metric ribbon tree (as introduced in \cite[Def.\ 7.1]{mw}) whose root is the base quilt in which the strip was being shrunk.
-This approach is analogous to constructing the $A_\infty$-algebra of a single Lagrangian submanifold via trees of disk vertices and Morse edges\footnote{ This has been a partially realized vision in the field for a while.
+To capture the algebraic effect of figure eight bubbling in terms of Morse chains on $L_{01}\times_{M_1} L_{12}$, we will extend strip-shrinking moduli spaces such as $\ol\M$ discussed in \S\ref{ss:HF} by allowing Morse flow lines between the quilted strip and figure eight, squashed eight, and disk bubbles.

+For that purpose we start from the description of bubble trees appearing in any codimension, given in \S\ref{ss:HF} in terms of $r=2$ tree-pairs.
+Apart from this more complicated combinatorial tree structure, the extension of strip-shrinking moduli spaces by allowing Morse flow lines is directly analogous to constructing the $A_\infty$-algebra of a single Lagrangian submanifold via trees of disk vertices and Morse edges in \cite{lw:morsetrees}, which we summarize here.\footnote{ This approach has been a partially realized vision in the field for a while.
 Formally, it follows the $A_\infty$ perturbation lemma \cite[Prop.\ 1.12]{se:bo} for transferring an $A_\infty$-structure on a space of differential chains to the space of Morse chains.
-A related moduli space setup was proposed in \cite{CL} but with a different algebraic goal. } which we sketch in the following Remark before explaining its generalization to strip-shrinking moduli spaces.
+A related moduli space setup was proposed in \cite{CL} but with a different algebraic goal.}

 \begin{remark}[\bf Polyfold setup and boundary stratification for trees of disks with Morse edges] Consider a single disk bubble attached by a marked point to e.g.\ a Floer trajectory.
-If we enlarge the moduli space by Morse flow lines between nodal pairs of boundary marked points, then boundary strata with length $0$ flow lines cancel strata with boundary nodes and we obtain a compactified moduli space of metric ribbon trees whose root is the attaching point, vertices are represented by pseudoholomorphic disks (modulo appropriate reparametrizations which we will not discuss), and edges are represented by generalized Morse trajectories (including broken trajectories that compactify the space of finite length Morse trajectories) that are directed toward the root.
+If we enlarge the moduli space by Morse flow lines between nodal pairs of boundary marked points, then boundary strata with length $0$ flow lines cancel strata with boundary nodes.
+A point in this extended compactified moduli space consists of a metric rooted ribbon tree, together with a pseudoholomorphic disk (modulo appropriate reparametrizations) for every vertex and a length-$\ell$ generalized Morse trajectory (including broken trajectories that compactify the space of finite length Morse trajectories) for every length-$\ell$ edge.